Dagger Law Divorce and Dissolution Lawyers realize that the decision to end a marriage is a life-changing and challenging event.

 Q: How much will a Divorce or Dissolution cost?

-A: This answer can vary a great bit, but you should know that you, and your partner in the marriage, are in control of this cost.
+A: This answer can vary significantly.
+However, you should know that you, and your partner in the marriage, are in control of this cost.
 As discussed above, a Dissolution can reduce legal costs if both parties are willing to work quickly to agree on the issues listed above.
-Children always add to the cost of ending a marriage as the courts ensure that adequate protections are in place to ensure that children are taken care of, and that requires additional work by your attorney.
+Children always add to the cost of ending a marriage as the courts ensure that adequate protections are in place to ensure that children are taken care of, which requires additional work by your attorney.

 Q: Why do you ask for a retainer?